zpg6/lin-ldf/README.md

 # lin-ldf

 LIN Description File (.ldf) parser using Rust's `nom` parser combinator library.
-LIN is an automotive network protocol used for communication between ECUs in a vehicle.
+LIN is an automotive serial protocol used for communication between ECUs in a vehicle.
+(Opinion) It's very resilient, behaves simply, and easy to work with.
 The LDF file is used to describe the network configuration, including the different nodes and signals sent between them.

+> [!WARNING]
+> This crate is still in development and may not be suitable for production use.

 <br>
 <a href="https://crates.io/crates/lin-ldf">